cagatayakk/Linux_BashScripting/k8s-Konfiguratinen.md

-## Configuration to be added to the bashrc file
+## Configuration to be added to the .bashrc file
 ```
 # k8s settings